matheus-pereira/elric/website/versioned_docs/version-27.4/GlobalAPI.md

 title: Globals
 ---

-In your test files, Jest puts each of these methods and objects into the global environment.
+In your test files, elric puts each of these methods and objects into the global environment.
 You don't have to require or import anything to use them.
-However, if you prefer explicit imports, you can do `import {describe, expect, test} from '@jest/globals'`.
+However, if you prefer explicit imports, you can do `import {describe, expect, test} from '@elric/globals'`.

 ## Methods